monil667/SPI_PROTOCOL/README.md

 -SS (Slave Select): Line to select the slave device.

 **Module Description**

 _spi_master.v_

 The spi_master module implements the SPI master functionality.
 It includes:

 -Clock and reset inputs.
 -Data input to send to the slave and data output to receive from the slave.
 -SPI clock (SCLK), master out slave in (MOSI), master in slave out (MISO), and slave select (SS) signals.
 -Configurable clock phase (cpha) and clock polarity (cpol) for SPI communication.

 _Ports_

-input wire clk: System clock.
+-input wire clk: System clock.
-input wire reset: System reset. input wire [7:0] data_in: Data to be sent to the slave. output reg [7:0] data_out: Data received from the slave. output reg SCLK: SPI clock. output reg MOSI: Master Out Slave In. input wire MISO: Master In Slave Out. output reg SS: Slave Select. input cpha: Clock phase. input cpol: Clock polarity.
-_
+-input wire reset: System reset.
+-input wire [7:0] data_in: Data to be sent to the slave.
+-output reg [7:0] data_out: Data received from the slave.
+-output reg SCLK: SPI clock.
+-output reg MOSI: Master Out Slave In.
+-input wire MISO: Master In Slave Out.
+-output reg SS: Slave Select.
+-input cpha: Clock phase.
+-input cpol: Clock polarity.

-Internal Registers_
+_Internal Registers_

-reg [3:0] bit_cnt: Bit counter to keep track of the number of bits sent/received. reg [7:0] shift_reg: Shift register to hold the data during transmission.
+-reg [3:0] bit_cnt: Bit counter to keep track of the number of bits sent/received.
+-reg [7:0] shift_reg: Shift register to hold the data during transmission.

 **spi_master_tb.v**

 The Master_tb module is a testbench used to simulate the spi_master module.
 It generates clock and reset signals, provides input data, and monitors the output data.

 _Signals_

-reg clk: Clock signal.
+-reg clk: Clock signal.
-reg reset: Reset signal.
+-reg reset: Reset signal.
-reg [7:0] data_in: Data to be sent to the slave. wire [7:0] data_out: Data received from the slave. wire SCLK: SPI clock. wire MOSI: Master Out Slave In. reg MISO: Master In Slave Out. wire SS: Slave Select. reg [7:0] data_slave: Data received from the slave. reg cpha: Clock phase. reg cpol: Clock polarity.
+-reg [7:0] data_in: Data to be sent to the slave.
+-wire [7:0] data_out: Data received from the slave.
+-wire SCLK: SPI clock.
+-wire MOSI: Master Out Slave In.
+-reg MISO: Master In Slave Out.
+-wire SS: Slave Select.
+-reg [7:0] data_slave: Data received from the slave.
+-reg cpha: Clock phase.
+-reg cpol: Clock polarity.

 **Clock Generation**

 A clock signal with a 10 ns period (100 MHz) is generated using an initial block.

 **Test Procedure**

-Initialize signals and assert reset.
+-Initialize signals and assert reset.
-Set data to be sent by the master.
+-Set data to be sent by the master.
-Deassert reset and start SPI communication.
+-Deassert reset and start SPI communication.
-Simulate data received from the slave.
+-Simulate data received from the slave.
-Finish simulation.
+-Finish simulation.

 **Waveform**

 The waveform diagram shows the SPI communication between the master and the slave.
 It includes signals such as MISO, MOSI, SCLK, SS, bit_cnt, clk, data_in, data_out, reset, shift_reg, and data_slave.
 The waveform helps to visualize the timing and behavior of the SPI master during data transmission and reception.

 **Conclusion**

 This project provides a simple implementation of an SPI master in Verilog.
 The testbench allows for simulation and verification of the SPI communication with a slave device.
 The waveform visualization helps to understand the timing and behavior of the SPI signals.